Mahmoud-Italy/data_processor_architecture/README.md

 now you can access this application via http://localhost:8000

-that’s is have fun :)
+that’s it have fun :)